Marlo Chandler: Fictional character biography

 Rick and Marlo marry, although the wedding is nearly called off.
 At his bachelor party, Rick discovers a soft porn film that featured Marlo stripping nude at the beach, which was one of several such films she appeared in just after she had finished high school, but the couple reconciles thanks to the Hulk's intervention.
 Every supervillain from Kree to Mephisto appears at their wedding, due to the machinations of the Impossible Man.
 The two even become famous while hosting a successful talk show called Keeping up with the Joneses.
-During this time, they make occasional appearances in the Hulk series; Marlo and Betty Banner (wife of Bruce Banner) become close friends and live together (again) for a while until Betty's untimely death.
+During this time, they make occasional appearances in the Hulk series; Marlo and Betty Ross become close friends and live together for a while until Betty's death.

 Marlo and Rick separate for a time, and she occupies herself with running the couple's Los Angeles-area comic book store.
-She and Rick reunite shortly after he is bonded with Genis-Vell the son of the original Captain Marvel, who took on that mantle himself.
+She and Rick reunite shortly after he is bonded with Genis-Vell, the son of the original Captain Marvel (Mar-Vell).
 Soon after, Marlo is menaced by the Wendigo, a cannibalistic monster.
 She is saved by the Hulk.
 During the Captain Marvel series, Marlo becomes possessed by the personification of Death.
-The large amount of cosmic powers leave her with a literal death wish, which manifests itself as reality changing to suit Marlo's desires.
+The large amount of cosmic powers leave her with a literal death wish, which manifests itself as reality changing to suit her desires.
 Later, after coming to understand the situation, this talent goes away when she wishes for it to be gone.
 The comic store itself often had stories featuring real-life incidents happening to Marlo and Rick.
 Marlo spends much of the time annoyed by a chain-smoking, female ghost only she can see and hear.
 This is the spirit of the girl killed during the Wendigo debacle.
 Marlo plays a major role in the Captain Marvel series.